Endangered Species Youth Art Contest

 All winners and honorable mentions artwork will be highlighted on the Zoo’s website and social media pages, and in the Zoo’s summer WILD Magazine issue.

-Congratulations to the student winners of the 2022 Endangered Species Youth Art Contest!
-The Zoo’s 5th annual contest received over 300 art submissions from creative and talented young artists from across New England.
+Congratulations to the student winners of the 2025 Endangered Species Youth Art Contest!
+The Zoo’s 8th annual contest received hundreds off art submissions from creative and talented young artists from across New England.
 Big thanks to the countless teachers who helped their students take part in this year’s contest and for helping us raise awareness of endangered species everywhere.
 Thank you to our co-partner, Jerry’s Artarama of Providence, for their continual support.
-See their works in the Zoo’s Big Backyard exhibit.
+See their works in the Zoo’s Big Backyard exhibit through May 2026.

 9-12 Grade Winner: